amaabca/react-rainbow-fork/README.md

 - Removes `xlsx` library and its dependant component, `ImportRecordsFlow`.
 - Adds `.nvmrc`, to use existing tools.
 - Adds build folders (`components`, `libs`, `styles`, and `esm`) to source control, so this library can be imported.
+- Removes /library and styleguide, as we don't need them and they cause Snyk warnings.

 ### ✨ Features